 Join us for an experience of a lifetime.

-All trips prices have have a built-in contribution that directly benefits Friends of the Rainforest’s conservation and programming efforts.
+All trip prices have a built-in contribution that directly benefits Friends of the Rainforest’s conservation and programming efforts.
 This adventure trip allows you to stay part of the time deep in the forest at one of the biological field stations (San Gerardo or Pocosol) in the Children’s Eternal Rainforest.
 There is remarkable hiking on forest trails and the possibility of a little rain.
 Don’t worry about the rain–it’s a rainforest!

 You may customize your field trip to suit the interests or needs of your group.
 The length of your trip is up to you.
-We partner with Natural Solutions- Costa Rica, an experienced ecotour company, to give you an individualized trip with expert guides.
-Night hikes, solos and journal-keeping all enrich the experience.
+We partner with Natural Solutions- Costa Rica, an experienced eco-tour company, to give you an individualized trip with expert guides.
+Night hikes, solos, and journal-keeping all enrich the experience.
 Endemic species and photo ops abound.
 Tree planting and trail maintenance service projects add to the experience!
 We want our visitors to learn about this forest with their heads, but also to feel this forest with their hearts.

 Our trips draw on the expertise of local scientists and naturalists in the field.
-Look at the preplanned trip offering for ideas that we could include or enlarge for you.
+Look at the preplanned trip offering ideas that we could include or enlarge for you.